 Becca Aqua Luminous Perfecting Foundation, £32

-Go for a light illuminating base that will give you a glowy, youthful look with the minimum amount of coverage you can bear.
+Top of my makeup for midlife list is a light illuminating base.
+It will give you a glowy, youthful look with the minimum amount of coverage you can bear.
 You can always touch up any uncomfortable areas with a concealer.
 Other favourite dewy foundations: Shiseido Synchro Skin Glow Luminizing Fluid Foundation SPF20, £36 and Nars Sheer Glow Foundation, £33.50

 Rethink your eye makeup